cirosantilli/linux-cheat/network/README.md

 If you are going to use your external IP behind a router, you will need to enable port forwarding.

-Get internal addresses for current computer:
+Get LAN IPs for all interfaces on current computer:

     ifconfig | grep -B1 "inet addr" | awk '{ if ( $1 == "inet" ) { print $2 } else if ( $2 == "Link" ) { printf "%s:" ,$1 } }' | awk -F: '{ print $1 ": " $3 }'

-Different ones for wireless and for wired connections

-Computers in the network only talk to the router.
+Each interface has its own IP.
+Therefore, a single computer can have multiple LAN IPs: one for the wired connection, one for the Wiki, one loopback localhost, etc.

 The server on the router is called **proxy server**.